A Tesuque Rain God

 Between changes of government, European-introduced diseases, European encroachment on pueblo land and general disregard for the people of the pueblos, the next 200 years were not kind to the Tesuque people and by 1910 the pueblo's population was down to 77.

 Today there are about 800 members of the Tesuque tribe living on a reservation of more than 17,000 acres.
-The tribe operates Camel Rock Casino, the Tesuque Pueblo Flea Market (on Opera Hill) and the Camel Rock Suites (on South St. Francis Drive in Santa Fe).
+The tribe operates the Tesuque Casino and Hotel, and the Camel Rock Suites (on South St. Francis Drive in Santa Fe).

 (505) 986-1234 - www.andreafisherpottery.com - All Rights Reserved